Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn> **POST_URL**  </dfn>:
             Target URL of a POST command in the HTTP protocol
              for posting data from a source to a destination.
+             The POST_URL is known by both the ingest source and receiving entity.
+The POST_URL basepath is setup by the receiving entity.
+The ingest source may add extended paths to signal track names, fragment names or segment names.

    <dfn dfn>**Receiving entity**</dfn>:
           Entity used to receive the media content,